This post contains referral or affiliate links to products I use, love & recommend. Read my disclosure here.

 - White-tailed Hawk

-Restaurants and shops around the city will be offering shopping and dining specials for visitors, so be sure to take in some local seafood while you’re here, shop for bird-related gifts and souvenirs, and grab a spot in the painting class to create your own whooping crane on canvas.
+Restaurants and shops around the city will typically be offering shopping and dining specials for visitors during the Whooping Crane Festival, so be sure to take in some local seafood while you’re here, shop for bird-related gifts and souvenirs, and grab a spot in the painting class to create your own whooping crane on canvas.

 Recommended Gear for Bird Photography